 In a previous post, we described how Radix provides a new, purpose-built development environment for builders of decentralized finance applications – the Radix Engine.
-Building on that foundation, Radix has designed the Component Catalog.
-The Catalog offers low-code access to common asset issuance and financial primitives, and a decentralized on-ledger hub for developers to create, share, extend, and combine modular tools to accelerate dApp builds.
+Building on that foundation, Radix has designed the Blueprint Catalog.
+The Catalog offers off-the-shelf access to common asset issuance and financial primitives, and a decentralized on-ledger hub for developers to create, share, extend, and combine modular tools to accelerate dApp builds.
 Together these tools make Radix the most buildable and interoperable platform for DeFi.

 A truly useful development platform includes libraries, frameworks, and other tools that allow developers to build simple, common things quickly with a minimum learning curve.
 These same tools also accelerate more complex builds by providing reliable, pre-built solutions for parts of the problem that other developers have encountered and solved well already.
 Having good standards and off-the-shelf solutions also strongly encourages interoperability between dApps that is particularly important for a DeFi ecosystem.

 With the Radix Engine v2, builders can create virtually unlimited DeFi dApp functionality as "Components" – Radix's unique form of smart contracts, written in a custom programming language called Scrypto.
 But if all Components must be built from scratch, we lack the useful standards and off-the-shelf functionality that an excellent development platform needs.
 We need a way to allow developers to access common functionality easily, and allow other developers to build and share useful and commonly-desired functionality.

 In DeFi, common chunks of finance-oriented functionality recur across many applications: assets (fungible or unique), shares, accounts, multi-party control, liquidity pools, swaps, purchases, and data oracles just to list a few examples.
 These are prime candidates for pieces of functionality that developers would like to see pre-existing, proven, well-maintained solutions.